Myrtle Vail: After radio

 After the show ended, Vail became a low-key supporting actress in films, best known for roles in the low-budget cult films A Bucket of Blood (1959) and The Little Shop of Horrors (1960), written by her grandson Charles B. Griffith, and directed by Roger Corman, for whom Griffith had written and/or directed several films.

 Vail apparently never remarried after her husband's death in 1936.

 She appeared on television's This Is Your Life in 1960.

-She can be heard in her radio heyday today thanks to the survival of approximately fifty episodes of Myrt and Marge.
+She can be heard in her radio career today because of the survival of approximately fifty episodes of Myrt and Marge.

 Death

 A longtime resident of Haworth, New Jersey, Vail died in Kansas City, Missouri in 1978, aged 90.

 Personal life

+Vail filed suit for divorce from Damerel in March 1934, saying that they had been living apart since May 1932.

 Vail also had a son, George Damerel, who acted on radio, as well as two grandsons, one of whom was director and screenwriter Charles B. Griffith.